david8862/keras-YOLOv3-model-set/README.md

 # python yolo.py --image
 # python yolo.py --input=<your video file>
 ```
-For other model, just do in a similar way, but specify different model path and anchor path with `--model_path` and `--anchors_path`.
+For other model, just do in a similar way, but specify different model type, weights path and anchor path with `--model_type`, `--weights_path` and `--anchors_path`.

 Image detection sample: